relaycorp/fanqiang-poc/README.md

 If this project takes off,
 we'll probably contribute to WireGuard®, so we can replace our VPN protocol and focus on the tunnelling.

-## Testing

-1. Deploy the [gateway](./gateway) to GCP.
-2. Configure an existing website to act as a tunnel.
-Use the example above for Nginx, or consult your web server's documentation.
-3. Test it with the [Android client](./clients/android).

 ## Alternative tunnelling methods